 ANN ARBOR, Mich., USA — EyeSucceed, a food industry technology company, was recognized as a Glass Partner for food industry applications of Glass yesterday.
-“Through its work with NSF International, EyeSucceed has expanded the application of Glass technology, addressing food safety and quality issues around the globe,” said Jay Kothari, Project Lead, Glass.
+“Through its work with NSF, EyeSucceed has expanded the application of Glass technology, addressing food safety and quality issues around the globe,” said Jay Kothari, Project Lead, Glass.

 Working directly with the Glass team and foodservice operations on the Google campus, EyeSucceed has been piloting food industry applications of Glass, including remote food safety and quality audits, since February 2015.

 “While we started developing these applications to support remote food safety and quality audits, we quickly realized that assisted reality and wearable technology solutions could address many other business challenges in the food industry,” said Tom Chestnut, Co-Founder of EyeSucceed and a 30-year food industry veteran.
 “Assisted reality and wearables will be disruptive technologies in the food industry, specifically in the realms of employee training, food safety and consistent execution at the operational level.”